Charting a Course for Your Content Plan

 4. Differentiate between content marketing projects and content collateral work

 Consider different ways of handling these various content projects at the team level.
-You might adopt a rotation system, or instead maintain a clear blue line between the different formats.
+You might adopt a rotation system, or instead maintain a clear line between the different formats.
 Either way you need a protocol in place that your team fully understands.
 It will help maintain a healthy balance in your team, and build resilience during pressured times when jobs need turning around quickly.

 5. Keep a lookout